InclineDigital/www.incline.digital/index.md

 <div class="col-sm" markdown="1">

 ### 📱 Websites and Apps
-Our team builds beautiful, compelling experiences across web, mobile, and desktop:
+Incline builds beautiful, compelling experiences across web, mobile, and desktop:

 * Mobile-first [web apps](javascript/) built with React, Angular, etc.
 * REST and WebSocket APIs that can scale to billions of actions